Yamato-Security/hayabusa/README.md

 8. `timesketch-verbose`

 You can easily customize or add your own profiles by editing this file.
-You can also easily change the default profile with `set-default-profile -P <profile>`.
+You can also easily change the default profile with `set-default-profile --profile <profile>`.
 Use the `list-profiles` command to show the available profiles and their field information.

 ### 1. `minimal` profile output